 Typically, your doctor will need to see you within a few days to make sure the antibiotic is working.
 Symptoms of infection should start clearing up within a few days, although you’ll likely need to continue taking the medication for longer than that.
-If your infection doesn’t respond, you may need to be admitted to the hospital to receive antibiotics intravenously (through a needle inserted into your vein).
+If your infection doesn’t respond, you may need to be admitted to the hospital to receive antibiotics intravenously, which means the medicine is delivered directly into your bloodstream through an IV or a port.
 Just be sure the IV isn’t inserted into the arm or hand on the side of your body that has the infection.

 Let your lymphedema therapist know that you’ve had an infection.
 He or she can monitor you for any signs of lymphedema if you’ve never been diagnosed, or for symptom flare-ups if you already have it.
 Since infection can trigger lymphedema, it’s important to take action quickly if symptoms develop.